Top spots for stargazing

 Light pollution is a growing issue for amateur astronomers, but with many of our sites far away from towns and streetlights you can still get a wonderfully clear view of the night sky.

-- Stargazing is best done before the moon is full, so it might be worth looking at the next new moon dates before you book your trip
+Stargazing is best done before the moon is full, so it might be worth looking at the next new moon dates before you book your trip.
+It's a perfect outdoor activity for kids, especially from autumn when the sun begins to set earlier.
+It's also one of our 50 things to do before you’re 11 ¾ activities.

-- Safety first - check the weather forecast before you go and make sure you know how you're going to get home.
-Don't stray far from the path and always keep a torch handy
+Remember safety first - check the weather forecast before you go and make sure you know how you're going to get home.
+Don't stray far from the path and always keep a torch handy.